 The best way to learn about avalanches and how to avoid them is to take an avalanche class from a qualified instructor.
-You can get a good introduction to understanding about avalanches, though, by studying avalanche articles, books, and videos.
-It's also important to keep your skills current and the following resources provide a great way to to brush up on skills and keep up with the latest technology, theory, and professional practice.
+You can get a good introduction to understanding avalanches, though, by studying avalanche articles, books, and videos.
+It's also important to keep your skills current and the following resources provide a great way to brush up on skills and keep up with the latest technology, theory, and professional practice.

 These are four of the best books to get you started and to re-read every winter:

 Snow Sense: A Guide to Evaluating Snow Avalanche Hazard, by Jill Fredston and Doug Fesler

 Avalanche Essentials: A Step by Step System for Safety and Survival, by Bruce Tremper

 Allen & Mike's Avalanche Book: A Guide to Staying Safe in Avalanche Terrain, by Allen O'Bannon and Mike Clelland

 The Snowy Torrents, by Knox Williams and Spencer Logan

 - Know Before You Go eLearning Program.
 A free, online learning program that is a great season refresher or pre-course learning program prior to taking an Introduction to Avalanches or Level 1 course.